raylight75/cms/readme.md

 - Simple discounts
 - PayPal checkout Express demo payments

+TODO:

+Laravel based PHP Ecommerce-cms it's not complete ecommerce platform project is starting point for simple ecommerce sites.

+- Need more strong and complete validation
+- Complete support and managment for vat, taxes and shippings
+- Complete support for Paypal payments, orders, transactions including Credit Card support etc.

 ## Official Documentation

 Complete documentation for the this project it's not ready yet.